Dan Firova: Coaching career

 Firova served as the manager of Vaqueros Laguna in the Mexican League.
 He began managing in the Mexican League in 1993, and was named that league's Manager of the Year in 2000.
+As a manager, Firova won 3 Mexican League Championships with the Mexico City Tigres in 1997, 2000 and 2001.

-The Washington Nationals announced on December 15, 2015 that Firova would serve as Bullpen Coach with the team.
-His contract with them expired after the 2017 season.
+The Washington Nationals announced on December 15, 2015, that Firova would serve as the team's bullpen coach with the team.
+His contract with Washington expired after the 2017 season.

-Firova was announced as the manager for the Class AAA Acereros de Monclova of the Mexican League for the Spring Tournament of the 2018 season.
+Firova was announced as the manager for the Acereros de Monclova of the Mexican League for the Spring Tournament of the 2018 season.
 He was not brought back for the second tournament of the season.

 In 2019, Firova returned to Acereros de Monclova as the team's bench coach.